 Growth– All living organisms have the ability to grow.
 Growth refers to the increase in the number and size of an organism.

-Reproduction– All living organisms have the property of giving rise to a new individual similar to itself.
-They can reproduce sexually and asexually.
+Reproduction– All living organisms have the property of giving rise to a new individual.
+Reproduction can occur through sexual and/or asexual means.

 Metabolism– All living organisms exhibit the process of metabolism.
 It is a series of chemical reactions which converts food into energy.